mini-mammoth/iron-oak/README.md

   B = Bucket
 ```

-Now you can use a *cauldron* to wash the *iron infused ash* and get *iron shreds*.
+Now you can use water to wash the *iron infused ash* to receive *iron shreds*.
 Once you have collected 9 shreds you
 can craft a *raw iron*.
+Alternatively, you smelt the iron shred into nuggets.